port

 Be among the select few to travel by canoe under a limited US Forest Service permit for an amazing encounter with the majestic Mendenhall Glacier.
 This small-group outing includes a maximum of 19 privileged guests.

-Paddle across Mendenhall Lake, navigating past icebergs, surrounded by one of the richest samplings of Alaskan wildlife you'll find anywhere.
-Keep an eye out for wildlife including bald eagles, Arctic terns, goats, salmon, otters, bears, and more.
-Then, venture within a safe distance of the massive, awe-inspiring face of the living Mendenhall Glacier.
+Paddle across Mendenhall Lake, navigating past icebergs, surrounded by one of the richest concentrations of Alaskan wildlife you'll find anywhere.
+Keep an eye out for bald eagles, Arctic terns, goats, salmon, otters, and bears.
+You'll venture within a safe distance of the massive, awe-inspiring face of the living Mendenhall Glacier.

-Please note: Dress warmly and bring extra socks.
+Please note: Dress warmly in layered clothing with gloves, a scarf, and a hat; outer layer should be windproof and waterproof.
+Bring extra socks.
 Minimum weight is 40 lbs.
 Waterproof rain gear is provided.
 Waiver must be signed and medical conditions disclosed.
-This is a hands-on activity that requires participants to paddle for extended periods of time.
+This is a hands-on activity that requires participants to paddle for extended periods.
+Wildlife sightings are likely but are not guaranteed.